jadecobra/python_tdd_exercises/source/calculator/calculator_v.rst

 ----

-I add a new test to show the problem when I have more than 2 inputs and use a star expression
+I add a new test to show the problem when I have more than 2 inputs and use a `starred expression`_

 .. code-block:: python
-  :lineno-start: 143
+  :lineno-start: 158
   :emphasize-lines: 6-7, 9

           self.assertEqual(